NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 An AD DS server

-        2.  []{#custom_image .anchor}Which types of images are required
-            to create a custom image from a template computer?
+        2. Which types of images are required to create a custom image from a template computer?
 (Choose all that apply.)

             a.
 Boot images